tytydraco/yessleep/out/I_witnessed_the_aftermath_of_the_leatherheart_ritual_They_were_successful_God_help_us_all.md

 The cashier stuttered out some meager threat.

 The tall figure grasped the golden key and inserted it into a slit in the box.
-The side facing the cashier gradually jerked open.
+The side facing the cashier gradually opened.

 Instinctively, I diverted my eyes.